 What $200 of hardware can do

-We’ve been experimenting with Google’s beta Coral accelerator hardware in combination with a Raspberry Pi and camera module for a few months.
 With the Coral programme coming out of beta recently, it is now possible for anyone to run powerful, hardware-accelerated AI computer vision applications on hardware costing under $200.
 Smart (‘deep-learning’) camera systems are also available from Amazon (AWS DeepLens) and Microsoft (Vision AI Developer Kit).

 Using smart, local ‘edge’ devices means that the need for high bandwidth connections to servers or cloud infrastructure (and costly server-side processing) is greatly reduced.
 For instance, if an AI-enabled camera can count pedestrian movements using local hardware it only needs to send tiny snippets of data (pedestrian movements in a given period) through an inexpensive IOT channel, rather than stream video continuously to a server.
 Another key advantage of performing machine learning ‘inferences’ locally is keeping user data private – there is no need to stream or store personally identifying video information.
 Collectively, this shift to powerful, low-cost field devices adds up to a step-change in the industry.

 In the video below you can see cars captured and tracked in real-time; note that each individual vehicle is recognised as a unique instance that could be tracked across multiple video feeds.
 The algorithm can be updated and retrained to add tracking of bicycles, pedestrians, or any other object.
 Adding additional functionality such as counting vehicles heading in each direction becomes straight forward once objects can be reliably identified.